 Operationally, risk assessments are maintained and shared with partners throughout the life of the partnership.
 Emerging significant risks are brought to the attention of the Council's Risk Management Group.
 Strategically, the Council manages the potential risk of new and existing partnerships through the Corporate Risk Register.
-The Corporate Risk Register is reviewed quarterly by the Risk Management Group and reported to Business and Transformation Scrutiny Panel and the Audit Committee.
+The Corporate Risk Register is usually reviewed quarterly by the Risk Management Group and reported to Business and Transformation Scrutiny Panel and the Audit Committee.
+The group have met remotely and provided updates via email.